WebOrigami/docs/src/content/concepts/tutorial.md

 As you've seen, the top-level keys in `teamData.yaml` are integers, like `0` for the first person.
 So at the moment the `team` area pages are identified with integers too.
 But in your final website tree, you'd like the names of the pages in the `team` area to include the person's name, like `Alice.html`.

-To support this, the `@tree/map` function has another form in which the second parameter isn't a single function to map values (as shown above), but a set of options.
+To support this, the `@map` function has another form in which the second parameter isn't a single function to map values (as shown above), but a set of options.
 That set of options can designate multiple functions.
 The function you've seen so far for mapping values can be specified in the options as the `valueMap` function.

 **Example:** Your `team` formula:

 ```
-team = @tree/map(teamData.yaml, =greet.js(_/name))
+team = @map(teamData.yaml, =greet.js(_/name))
 ```

 can be rewritten as the more verbose — but more flexible:

 ```
-team = @tree/map(teamData.yaml, { valueMap: =greet.js(_/name) })
+team = @map(teamData.yaml, { valueMap: =greet.js(_/name) })
 ```

 In addition to a `valueMap` function, you can also specify a `keyMap` function that will map the keys of the tree instead of the values.